-Among the first unit cell studies of materials reinforced by nonaligned discontinuous fibers were based on three-dimensional models of composites reinforced by alternatingly tilted misaligned fibers (Sørensen et al., 1995) and plane-stress models describing planar random short fibers (Courage and Schreurs, 1992).
-Multi-fiber unit cells of such materials have started coming into their own in the 2000s.
+Among the first unit cell studies of materials reinforced by nonaligned discontinuous fibers was work based on three-dimensional models of composites reinforced by alternatingly tilted misaligned fibers (Sørensen et al., 1995) and plane-stress models describing planar random short fibers (Courage and Schreurs, 1992).
+Multi-fiber volume elements of composites containing nonaligned fibers have started coming into their own in the 2000s.
 It is worth noting that the situation with respect to mean-field models for composites reinforced by short fibers is not fully satisfactory for the elastic range, compare Section 2.6, and MFAs have found limited application for work on inelastic thermomechanical behavior.

 At present the most powerful continuum modeling strategy for nonaligned short-fiberreinforced composites consists of using three-dimensional multi-fiber volume elements in which the fibers are randomly positioned and oriented such that the required ODF is fulfilled to a suitable level of approximation.
 If the geometries are periodic, they are obviously suitable for periodic homogenization.
-Among early reports for such multi-fiber unit cells were, e.g., Lusti et al. (2002) or Böhm et al. (2002) for spatially random fiber orientations and Duschlbauer et al. (2006) or Iorga et al. (2008) for planar random fiber orientations.
+Among early reports for such multi-fiber unit cells were, e.g., Lusti et al. (2002) and Böhm et al. (2002) for spatially random fiber orientations and Duschlbauer et al. (2006) and Iorga et al. (2008) for planar random fiber orientations.
 Models of this type can also account for the distributions of fiber sizes and/or aspect ratios.
 Such modeling approaches tend to pose considerable challenges in generating appropriate fiber arrangements at non-dilute volume fractions due to geometrical frustration, relatively large volume elements being required for handling periodic microgeometries with fiber aspect ratio in excess of, say, 5.
-The meshing of the resulting phase arrangements for use with the FEM may also be difficult, compare Shephard et al. (1995), and analyzing the mechanical response of the resulting cells may require considerable computing power, especially for nonlinear constituent behavior.
+The meshing of the resulting phase arrangements for use with the FEM may also be difficult, compare Shephard et al. (1995), and analyzing the mechanical responses of the resulting cells may require considerable computing power, especially for nonlinear constituent behavior.
 The first studies of this type were, accordingly, restricted to the linear elastic range, where the BEM has been found to answer well, see, e.g., Banerjee and Henry (1992).
-Commercial micromechanics codes such as Digimat (e-Xstream Engineering, Mont-Saint-Guibert, Belgium) have become available that provide capabilities for setting up and solving periodic models with considerable numbers of nonaligned short fibers.
+Commercial micromechanics codes such as Digimat (Hexagon AB, Stockholm, Sweden) are now available that provide extensive capabilities for setting up and solving periodic models with considerable numbers of nonaligned short fibers.